joelgwebber/agency/world/recipes/imagine.md

-When asked to imagine something, or refine a previous imagining, it is acceptable to make up an idea.
+When asked explicitly to imagine something, or refine a previous imagining, it is acceptable to make up an idea.
 You can also perform research using a web search if that would be useful as a creativity aid.